Singular divisors and syzygies of polarized abelian threefolds: Proofs of the main results

-If $\overline{D}_t\equiv B_t$ is an effective divisor for some $t> 3$, then its push-forward $D_t=\pi_*(D_t)$ has $\textup{lct}(D_t)<1$, by Proposition~9.3.2 from \cite{PAG}.
-As $\mu>3$, then this discussion implies that it remains to tackle the case when for any effective divisor $\overline{D}_t\equiv B_t$ and any $t> 3$, its proper push-forward $D_t$ has all the critical varieties, obtained as in Lemma~\ref{lem:trick}, to be at least one-dimensional.
-This latter condition, by Proposition~9.5.13 from \cite{PAG} and Lemma~\ref{lem:multiplicity}, implies that $B_3$ is not nef.
-In particular, this yields that $\epsilon(B;0)< 3$.

-With this in hand, we divide the proof in a few steps.
+We divide the proof in a few steps.
 The first two use inversion of adjunction techniques.
-Here we will get that either the syzygetic properties are satisfied or we obtain upper bounds on the Seshadri constant $\epsilon(B;0)$.
-In the last step we use this upper bounds and heavy computational techniques on iinfinitesimal Newton--Okounkov bodies to get to a contradiction.
+Here we either get our syzygetic properties or obtain upper bounds on the Seshadri constant $\epsilon(B,0)$.
+This and heavy computations on infinitesimal Newton--Okounkov bodies will lead to a contradiction.